2022 LEC season

-The 2022 LEC season is the fourth year of the League of Legends European Championship (LEC), a professional esports league for the MOBA PC game League of Legends, following its rebranding in late 2018.
+The 2022 LEC season is the fourth year of the League of Legends European Championship (LEC), a professional esports league for the MOBA PC game League of Legends.

 Spring

-Rosters
+Teams

 Team BDS acquired the LEC spot of FC Schalke 04 for €26.5m at the conclusion of the 2021 season.
 This is also the final LEC season for Rogue, as they will merge with KOI for the 2023 season.